This collection of Russian Revolution trivia and unusual facts has been collected and compiled by Alpha History authors.

 Like most other nations, Russia introduced food rationing and price controls during World War I. One particularly unpopular measure was the tsarist government’s banning of vodka production.
 Ostensibly an attempt to conserve potato crops for food, it also hoped to reduce drinking and encourage sobriety during the war.

-According to some sources, Rasputin’s sexual prowess was due to his large penis – and a strategically placed wart on its end.
+According to one apocryphal story, Grigori Rasputin’s sexual prowess was due to his large penis – and a strategically placed wart on its end.
 Both delivered significant pleasure to his lovers.

 After the February Revolution, Rasputin’s grave was forced open by drunken soldiers.
 They dragged out Rasputin’s corpse, dismembered it, set it alight then scattered the remains.